shaloo/docs.arcana/includes/text-snippets/google_config_steps.md

 !!! warning

       Some of the authentication provider configuration steps are performed using the Google Console, whereas the others use the {{config.extra.arcana.dashboard_name}}.
-After configuring Google, simply [integrate the app]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the {{config.extra.arcana.sdk_name}}, initialize the `AuthProvider`, and only then add code in the app to trigger user authentication via Google.
+After configuring Google, simply [[index-integrate-app|integrate the app]] with the {{config.extra.arcana.sdk_name}}, initialize the `AuthProvider`, and only then add code in the app to trigger user authentication via Google.

 ## Step 1: Get Redirect URI